logzio/logz-docs/_source/logzio_collections/_prometheus-sources/dotnet-custom.md

 **Before you begin, you'll need**:

-* An application in .NET Core 3.1 and higher
+* An application in .NET Core 3.1 or higher
 * An active Logz.io account